 The Christian Teen’s Guide to Talking To Your Friends About Jesus

-Evangelism is scary - but it's really important!
+Evangelism can be scary!
 Here's how to talk about Jesus with confidence.

 As Christians, most of us know that we should be sharing our faith in Jesus with others.
 But that doesn’t mean it’s easy!